 - Final success when there’s congruency and new is adopted without resistance as a final Behavior.
 (And note: the Behavior is the FINAL activity.
 You cannot change a behavior by trying to change a behavior.)

 Now you know the steps to conscious change.
-Should you want to learn more talk with me about my How of Change program let me know.
+Should you want to learn more about my How of Change program let me know.
+Here’s a one-hour sample of me laying out the foundation of the course and explaining how change occurs in the brain.

 THE STEPS TO CONSCIOUS FAILING